 - hinterland suitable for mountains, low level and tactical ﬂight training.
 We have prepared detailed wire maps and helipads for Night Vision Goggles training for enhanced safety.

-The Sunshine Coast Airport is within training sortie distance of Navigation Aids for Instrument ﬂight training including:
+Our training bases are within training sortie distance of Navigation Aids for Instrument ﬂight training including:

 - RNAV GPS